-We’ve built in safeguards to get lost items back to their owners or secondary contacts when their owners can’t be reached,
+We’ve built in safeguards to get lost items back to their owners, working through secondary contacts when their owners can’t be reached,

-such as automagically notifying an item owner’s secondary contact, and providing a shipping label without the item owner’s name or address.
+such as simultaneously notifying an item owner’s primary and secondary contact, and providing a shipping label without the item owner’s name or address.

 Why a QR/ID code and not a bluetooth or NFC chip?